-Cheerful, colorful and seemingly uncomplicated daisy flowers belong to the sunflower family or Asteraceae, which is one of the largest families of flowering plants.
-The often-showy flower heads actually have a complex design.
-They contain many individual flowers, with small, tubular flowers arranged in a central disc and showier, long-petaled ray flowers surrounding the disc.
-Many kinds of daisies exist, from tiny desert wildflowers to impressive, large blossoms such as gerbera daisies (Gerbera jamesonii), which are hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11.
+Cheerful, colorful and seemingly uncomplicated daisy flowers belong to the sunflower family, or Asteraceae, which is one of the largest families of flowering plants.
+The often-showy flower heads actually have a complex design, so a sunflower or gerbera flower diagram will have many parts.
+Daisies contain many individual flowers, with small, tubular flowers arranged in a central disc and showier, long-petaled ray flowers surrounding the disc, and are called composite flowers, according to Backyard Nature.
+Many kinds of daisies exist, from tiny desert wildflowers to impressive, large blossoms such as gerbera daisies (Gerbera jamesonii), which are hardy in USDA plant hardiness zones 9 through 11.

 Reproductive Flower Parts